2021 Vault Rankings

-The Brattle Group answers complex economic, regulatory, and finance questions for corporations, law firms, and governments around the world.
+The Brattle Group answers complex economic, regulatory, and financial questions for corporations, law firms, and governments around the world.
 Originating in 1990 as a five-person outfit, Brattle combined with Incentives Research, Incorporated in 1995 to strengthen its expertise in energy matters and opened its first office in Cambridge.
-Today, the firm's 350-plus employees – working from 11 offices in North America, Europe, and Asia-Pacific – serve a number of industries, including energy (such as electric power, infrastructure, natural gas, and petroleum), financial institutions, pharmaceuticals, medical devices, telecom, and media.
+Today, the firm's 400+ employees – working from 11 offices in Europe, North America, and Asia-Pacific – serve numerous focus areas and industries, including energy, financial institutions, IT, pharmaceuticals, healthcare, sports, telecom, and media.

 Where its energy lies

-In the energy sector, one of Brattle's major practice areas, it services clients in the electric, natural gas, and petroleum areas.
+In the energy sector, it assists clients across a broad range of areas, including renewable and alternative, natural gas, petroleum, and nuclear.
 The firm assists investor-owned utilities, public utilities, electricity and pipeline customers, power generators, transmission organizations, and regulatory authorities with planning, regulation, and litigation efforts.
-For electricity market participants, they provide business strategy support and help with developing (or responding to) new market designs and regulatory frameworks.
-It provides gas clients – whether involved in production, marketing, or transport – with expert testimony and consulting services in regulatory and legal disputes over pricing, prudence and cost recovery, access, and contract performance.
 The firm also has growing practices in integrated resource planning, energy storage, and the design and implementation of "Utility of the Future" initiatives.

 Brattle refers to its consultants collectively as a team, and its chain of command is structured flatly to encourage input from individuals of any level.
 Brattle's principals are longtime experts in their respective areas, with advanced degrees in economics, finance, management, and engineering from top universities around the world.
-Its cadre of senior principals includes Nobel Laureate Daniel McFadden of the University of California, Berkeley & University of Southern California; and Stewart Myers of MIT's Sloan School of Management, coauthor of the graduate-level textbook: Principals of Corporate Finance.
-The firm's experts also draw on a network of advisors that includes renowned academics and former government officials, such as the former chief economist for the U.S. Federal Communications Commission and the U.S. Federal Trade Commission, and deans and faculty at academic institutions such as MIT, Columbia, Duke University, NYU, The University of Chicago, Stanford, and London Business School.
+Its cadre of senior principals includes Nobel Laureate Daniel McFadden of the University of California, Berkeley & University of Southern California; and Stewart Myers of the MIT Sloan School of Management, coauthor of the graduate-level textbook: Principals of Corporate Finance.
+The firm's experts also draw on a network of advisors that includes renowned academics and former government officials, such as the former chief economist for the U.S. Federal Communications Commission and the U.S. Federal Trade Commission, and deans and faculty at academic institutions such as London Business School, MIT, Columbia, Duke University, NYU, The University of Chicago, and Stanford.

 Putting their money where their mouth is

-When it comes to pro bono and community service efforts, Brattle’s belief in those core values drives the firm’s commitment to a fair, impartial, and fact-driven judicial system.
-Their consultants partner with leading law firms’ pro bono committees as well as nonprofits such as the ACLU, the NAACP, and the Lawyers’ Committee for Civil Rights to provide expert testimony, reports, economic analyses, and data management.
+When it comes to pro bono and community service efforts, Brattle’s belief in its core values – collaboration, integrity, performance, and respect – drives the firm’s commitment to a fair, impartial, and fact-driven judicial system.
+Their consultants partner with leading law firms’ pro bono committees as well as nonprofits such as the ACLU, the NAACP, and the Lawyers’ Committee for Civil Rights Under Law to provide expert testimony, reports, economic analyses, and data management.
 Brattle’s pro bono cases have involved issues as wide-ranging as criminal justice reform, voting rights, modern-day debtors’ prisons, and refugee resettlement.
 Numerous consultants cite their pro bono work among the highlights of their experience at Brattle.

 In the News

-For the 12th consecutive year, Global Competition Review (GCR) has recognized The Brattle Group as one of the world’s top firms for competition economics.
+For the 14th consecutive year, Global Competition Review (GCR) has recognized The Brattle Group in the “Economics 21” list of the world’s top firms for competition economics.

 Phone: +44 20 7406 7900